 A salesperson can review relevant information stored in the Customer Relationship Management (CRM) system to close the sale.
 A project manager can approve the urgent invoice payment while on site.
 An accountant can log in to accounting systems remotely to easily lodge a Business Activity Statement (BAS).
 A company director can download the latest version of a presentation to secure the next round of investor funding.

-These are just a few examples of how mobile devices can enable employees to gain quick access to important information when needed – thereby enhancing productivity and effectiveness on the job.
+These are just a few examples of how mobile devices can enable employees to gain quick access to important information when needed – thereby enhancing mobile workforce productivity and effectiveness on the job.

 Quicker response times